Your ultimate Loch Ness adventure. Travel the full length of the loch, explore wonderful waterfalls, and visit cosy villages.

 Foyers Waterfall - “Among the healthy hills and ragged woods, the roaring Foyers pours his mossy floods” - Robert Burns.

-Dores - Visit this eensy-weensy little village for gorgeous views of south Loch Ness.
+Dores - Visit this village for a beach with gorgeous views of the Great Glen.

 No one can resist the mythical Loch Ness: its beauty evokes a sense of wonder, while its monstrous depths are legendary.